With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBaxter Regional Medical Center Hensley Behavioral Health Center is a mental health clinic in Mountain Home, Arkansas, located at 624 Hospital Drive, 72653.
 Baxter Regional Medical Center Hensley Behavioral Health Center offers telemedicine/telehealth and hospital inpatient treatment.
-Baxter Regional Medical Center Hensley Behavioral Health Center provides individual psychotherapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Baxter Regional Medical Center Hensley Behavioral Health Center also supports people with serious mental illness and seniors or older adults.
-Some other services provided by Baxter Regional Medical Center Hensley Behavioral Health Center include diet and exercise counseling, case management and integrated primary care services.
+Baxter Regional Medical Center Hensley Behavioral Health Center provides dialectical behavior therapy, group therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Baxter Regional Medical Center Hensley Behavioral Health Center also supports seniors or older adults and people with serious mental illness.
+Some other services provided by Baxter Regional Medical Center Hensley Behavioral Health Center include integrated primary care services, diet and exercise counseling and case management.

 Learn MoreHope Behavioral Healthcare is one of mental health facilities in Salem, Arkansas, located at 682 Highway 62/412, 72576 zip code.
 Hope Behavioral Healthcare provides outpatient treatment.
-Hope Behavioral Healthcare provides couples/family therapy, behavior modification and dialectical behavior therapy to children / adolescents, young adults and adults.
+Hope Behavioral Healthcare provides behavior modification, integrated dual diagnosis disorder treatment and trauma therapy to adults, children / adolescents and seniors 65 or older.
 Hope Behavioral Healthcare also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Hope Behavioral Healthcare include court-ordered outpatient treatment, psychosocial rehabilitation services and education services.
+Additional services provided at Hope Behavioral Healthcare include psychosocial rehabilitation services, family psychoeducation and case management.

 Learn MoreBirch Tree Communities Inc Mountain View is a mental health clinic in Mountain View, AR, located at 218 Dogwood Hollow Street, 72560 zip code area.
-Birch Tree Communities Inc Mountain View provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Birch Tree Communities Inc Mountain View offers trauma therapy, individual psychotherapy and activity therapy to adults, young adults and seniors 65 or older.
-Birch Tree Communities Inc Mountain View also supports people with serious mental illness and clients referred from the court/judicial system.
-Additional services offered at Birch Tree Communities Inc Mountain View include housing services, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Birch Tree Communities Inc Mountain View provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Birch Tree Communities Inc Mountain View offers cognitive behavioral therapy, behavior modification and individual psychotherapy to young adults, adults and seniors 65 or older.
+Birch Tree Communities Inc Mountain View also supports clients referred from the court/judicial system and people with serious mental illness.
+Additional services offered at Birch Tree Communities Inc Mountain View include family psychoeducation, illness management and recovery and case management.

 Learn MoreBhg Xxviii Llc Behavioral Health Group West Plains is a mental health treatment clinic in West Plains, Missouri, located at 1639 Bruce Smith Parkway, in the 65775 zip code.
 Bhg Xxviii Llc Behavioral Health Group West Plains provides outpatient treatment and telemedicine/telehealth.
-Bhg Xxviii Llc Behavioral Health Group West Plains provides group therapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, seniors 65 or older and young adults.
+Bhg Xxviii Llc Behavioral Health Group West Plains provides couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
 Bhg Xxviii Llc Behavioral Health Group West Plains also supports people requiring dual diagnosis treatment and veterans.
-Additional services provided by Bhg Xxviii Llc Behavioral Health Group West Plains consist of vocational rehabilitation services, court-ordered outpatient treatment and suicide prevention services.
+Additional services provided by Bhg Xxviii Llc Behavioral Health Group West Plains consist of suicide prevention services, intensive case management and family psychoeducation.

 Learn MoreNorth Arkansas Regional Medical Center is a mental health facility in Harrison, AR, located at 620 North Main Street, 72601 zip code area.
-North Arkansas Regional Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
-North Arkansas Regional Medical Center provides cognitive behavioral therapy, psychotropic medication and activity therapy to adults and seniors 65 or older.
-North Arkansas Regional Medical Center also supports people with HIV or AIDS, people with traumatic brain injury and military families.
-Additional services offered by North Arkansas Regional Medical Center consist of diet and exercise counseling, family psychoeducation and chronic disease/illness management.
+North Arkansas Regional Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
+North Arkansas Regional Medical Center provides cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older and adults.
+North Arkansas Regional Medical Center also supports people with trauma, veterans and LGBT.
+Additional services offered by North Arkansas Regional Medical Center consist of case management, chronic disease/illness management and diet and exercise counseling.

-Learn MoreBirch Tree Communities Inc Oxford is a mental health clinic in Oxford, AR, located at 105 Highway 9 North, in the 72565 zip code.
-Birch Tree Communities Inc Oxford provides residential treatment, telemedicine/telehealth and outpatient treatment.
-Birch Tree Communities Inc Oxford offers individual psychotherapy, cognitive behavioral therapy and activity therapy to young adults, adults and seniors 65 or older.
-Birch Tree Communities Inc Oxford also supports people with serious mental illness and clients referred from the court/judicial system.
-More services at Birch Tree Communities Inc Oxford include supported housing, illness management and recovery and diet and exercise counseling.
+Learn MoreBirch Tree Communities Inc Oxford is a mental health treatment center in Oxford, Arkansas, located at 105 Highway 9 North, part of the 72565 zip code.
+Birch Tree Communities Inc Oxford provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Birch Tree Communities Inc Oxford also offers individual psychotherapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Birch Tree Communities Inc Oxford supports people with serious mental illness and clients referred from the court/judicial system.
+Birch Tree Communities Inc Oxford also provides suicide prevention services, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MoreBirch Tree Communities Inc Clinton is a mental health center in Clinton, Arkansas, located at 242 Shake Rag Road, 72031 zip code.
-Birch Tree Communities Inc Clinton provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Birch Tree Communities Inc Clinton offers activity therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Birch Tree Communities Inc Clinton also supports people with serious mental illness and clients referred from the court/judicial system.
-More services available at Birch Tree Communities Inc Clinton include psychosocial rehabilitation services, housing services and suicide prevention services.
+Birch Tree Communities Inc Clinton provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Birch Tree Communities Inc Clinton offers behavior modification, activity therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Birch Tree Communities Inc Clinton also supports clients referred from the court/judicial system and people with serious mental illness.
+More services available at Birch Tree Communities Inc Clinton include vocational rehabilitation services, psychosocial rehabilitation services and illness management and recovery.

 Learn MoreCommunity Service Inc is a mental health treatment center in Clinton, AR, located at 119 Shake Rag Road, 72031 zip code area.
 Community Service Inc provides outpatient treatment.
-Community Service Inc offers behavior modification, group therapy and individual psychotherapy to young adults and children / adolescents.
-Community Service Inc also supports transitional age young adults, clients referred from the court/judicial system and LGBT.
-Additional services at Community Service Inc consist of case management, family psychoeducation and court-ordered outpatient treatment.
+Community Service Inc offers trauma therapy, individual psychotherapy and behavior modification to young adults and children / adolescents.
+Community Service Inc also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services at Community Service Inc consist of suicide prevention services, case management and family psychoeducation.

 Learn MoreBurrell Behavioral Health Hollister Outpatient Satellite is a mental health clinic in Hollister, Missouri, located at 33 Gage Drive, Suite 100, 65672.
-Burrell Behavioral Health Hollister Outpatient Satellite offers telemedicine/telehealth and outpatient treatment.
-Burrell Behavioral Health Hollister Outpatient Satellite provides psychotropic medication, behavior modification and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
-Burrell Behavioral Health Hollister Outpatient Satellite also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
-Some other services provided by Burrell Behavioral Health Hollister Outpatient Satellite include psychosocial rehabilitation services, suicide prevention services and chronic disease/illness management.
+Burrell Behavioral Health Hollister Outpatient Satellite offers outpatient treatment and telemedicine/telehealth.
+Burrell Behavioral Health Hollister Outpatient Satellite provides couples/family therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
+Burrell Behavioral Health Hollister Outpatient Satellite also supports people with PTSD, people with trauma and seniors or older adults.
+Some other services provided by Burrell Behavioral Health Hollister Outpatient Satellite include case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCox Medical Center is a mental health facility in Branson, MO, located at 525 Branson Landing Boulevard, in the 65616 zip code.
 Cox Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
-Cox Medical Center provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults.
+Cox Medical Center provides integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to adults.
 Cox Medical Center also supports seniors or older adults.
-Some other services available at Cox Medical Center include integrated primary care services, case management and mentoring/peer support/consumer-run services.
+Some other services available at Cox Medical Center include case management, education services and illness management and recovery.

 Learn MoreVeterans Healthcare Sys Of The Ozarks Branson Cboc is one of mental health facilities in Branson, Missouri, located at 5571 North Gretna Road, 65616 zip code.
 Veterans Healthcare Sys Of The Ozarks Branson Cboc provides telemedicine/telehealth and outpatient treatment.
-Veterans Healthcare Sys Of The Ozarks Branson Cboc provides cognitive behavioral therapy, trauma therapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Veterans Healthcare Sys Of The Ozarks Branson Cboc also supports people with PTSD, people with trauma and veterans.
+Veterans Healthcare Sys Of The Ozarks Branson Cboc provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Veterans Healthcare Sys Of The Ozarks Branson Cboc also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
 Additional services provided at Veterans Healthcare Sys Of The Ozarks Branson Cboc include case management, integrated primary care services and mentoring/peer support/consumer-run services.

-Learn MoreWhite River Medical Center The Stepping Stone is a mental health clinic in Batesville, AR, located at 1710 Harrison Street, 72501 zip code area.
-White River Medical Center The Stepping Stone provides telemedicine/telehealth and hospital inpatient treatment.
-White River Medical Center The Stepping Stone offers psychotropic medication, integrated dual diagnosis disorder treatment and activity therapy to young adults and adults.
-Additional services offered at White River Medical Center The Stepping Stone include suicide prevention services, case management and education services.
+Learn MoreWhite River Medical Center Senior Haven is a mental health clinic in Batesville, AR, located at 1710 Harrison Street, 72501 zip code area.
+White River Medical Center Senior Haven provides hospital inpatient treatment and telemedicine/telehealth.
+White River Medical Center Senior Haven offers trauma therapy, psychotropic medication and group therapy to seniors 65 or older.
+White River Medical Center Senior Haven also supports people with Alzheimer's or dementia and seniors or older adults.
+Additional services offered at White River Medical Center Senior Haven include family psychoeducation, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.